2027 Formula One World Championship

 The 2027 FIA Formula One World Championship is a planned motor racing championship for Formula One cars which will be the 78th running of the Formula One World Championship.
 It is recognised by the Fédération Internationale de l'Automobile (FIA), the governing body of international motorsport, as the highest class of competition for open-wheel racing cars.
-The championship will be contested over several Grands Prix held around the world.
-Drivers and teams are scheduled to compete for the titles of World Drivers' Champion and World Constructors' Champion, respectively.
+The championship is scheduled to be contested over twenty-four Grands Prix held around the world.
+Drivers and teams are set to compete for the titles of World Drivers' Champion and World Constructors' Champion, respectively.

 Entries

 The following constructors and drivers are under contract to compete in the 2027 World Championship.
 All teams are due to compete with tyres supplied by Pirelli.
 Each team is required to enter at least two drivers, one for each of the two mandatory cars.